My First Born Is in College, I Cherish the Moments When He’s Home

 See, if I know the answer to the small things, then I can see him clearly in the days he’s not here.
 I can envision 9:01 or 2:50 or 11:09.

 Things are different for all of us now.
 The duffel bag on the floor of his room reminds me whenever I walk past that this is a visit.
-I ponder that, my child visiting.
+My child is just visiting.

-I watch my son as he talks about the life he has now, the one that’s his.
+He talks about the life he has now, the one that’s only his.
 I am amazed at how well I take it.
 I was always certain, a million-dollar-bet certain, that when he left, I would be lost.
 I pictured myself walking in circles, befuddled, needing to learn a new way to live with one of my children gone.
-Instead, I find myself thrilled for him, relieved that he’s adapted, grateful that he is happy.
+Instead, I’m thrilled for him, relieved that he’s adapted, grateful that he is happy.
 I feel all of these things at the same time as I feel the lump that rises in my throat.

-He’s home, but not in the same way he was home his first 18 years with us, and I am OK.
-I marvel at this power of love that is so strong for someone else that it is able to override what I thought I would one day feel when he was gone.
+He’s home, but not in the same way he was home his first 18 years and I’m okay.
+My love for him is able to override what I thought I would one day feel after he left.
 I am not lost.
-What I feel now is not what I feared it would be.
+I feel his joy.

 Tonight, my child is home, and it so good to have the miles disappear.